-Intern at Rhode Island Nuclear Science Center
+Intern at Rhode Island Nuclear Science

 By: Emily Frantz, Nuclear Engineering '15